Jack Bergman: Caucus memberships

-In early 2025 Rep Bergman was criticized for failing to attend "empty seat" town halls hosted by Democrat and left-leaning organizations such as Indivisible in Escanaba, Houghton, and Traverse City.

 Political positions

 Spending and budget

 In March 2016, Bergman said that cutting spending would be his top priority in Congress.

 In a July 2016 television interview, Bergman said his three top priorities were to "get Congress working together" instead of being preoccupied with partisan division, to "utilize the Constitution", and to pass a balanced budget amendment.

 In March 2021, all House Republicans including Bergman voted against the American Rescue Plan Act of 2021, an economic stimulus bill aimed at speeding up the United States' recovery from the economic and health effects of the COVID-19 pandemic and the ongoing recession.

 Healthcare

 Bergman opposes the Affordable Care Act and voted to repeal it in May 2017.

 Environment

 In September 2017, Bergman became the 29th Republican to join the Climate Solutions Caucus.
 However, the League of Conservation Voters (LCV) and the Vote Climate U.S. PAC both give him poor scores for environmental and climate votes.
 In 2024 Bergman voted against funding to implement the Paris Climate Agreement, though the bill was never taken up by the Senate.

 Bergman voted in favor of the Tribal Coastal Resiliency Act, which would allow the Department of Commerce to award grants to Native American tribes for historical preservation, environmental protection, and climate change mitigation in the Great Lakes.

 In 2025, Bergman voted to nullify the EPA rule on "National Emission Standards for Hazardous Air Pollutants: Rubber Tire Manufacturing" and the EPA rule on "Waste Emissions Charge for Petroleum and Natural Gas Systems", which would have helped decrease methane emissions, with a net benefits of $180 million.